Diagnosis of alpha-mannosidosis

 Genetics Test Information Provides information that may help with selection of the correct test or proper submission of the test request

-Diagnostic testing.
-Not recommended for carrier detection.
+Not suitable for carrier detection.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test